 - Crowd-sourced geographic information from OpenStreetMap.

-Capturing variables that influence healthcare access in real-time (topography, road networks, population distribution and demographics), together these sources create a newly available set of ‘Big Earth’ data that can be easily read, updated and integrated into modern accessibility models.
+Capturing variables that influence healthcare access in real-time (topography, road networks, population distribution and demographics).
+Together these sources create a newly available set of ‘Big Earth’ data.
+It can be easily read, updated and integrated into modern accessibility models.

-Combining this information with routine health data, BlueSquare Hub joins the Spatial Epidemiology Lab from the University of Brussels and the University of Geneva in new research to ‘productivise’ this process – using machine learning and artificial intelligence to automate near-continuous updates.
+Combining this information with routine health data, BlueSquare joins the Spatial Epidemiology Lab from the University of Brussels and the University of Geneva in new research to ‘productivise’ this process.
+This uses machine learning and artificial intelligence to automate near-continuous updates.
 This combination of advanced geospatial modelling, ‘Big Earth’ and real world data allows users to develop digital accessibility maps that empower them to:

 - Understand healthcare accessibility down to a local, village level.

 - Calculate key accessibility metrics in line with local public health priorities.